walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

    :caption: resources/cgg-schema.edn
    :emphasize-lines: 71-

+Mutation is another special GraphQL object, much like Query.
+It's fields define what mutations are available in the schema.

 Mutations nearly always include field arguments to define what will be affected by the mutation, and how.
 Here we have to provide field arguments to identify the game, the member,